hegigj/dynamic-form/README.md

     import { AppComponent } from './app.component';

-    // Import your NgxDynamicFormModule
+    // Import your DynamicFormModule
-    import { NgxDynamicFormModule } from 'dynamic-form-unizkm-hg';
+    import { DynamicFormModule } from 'dynamic-form-unizkm-hg';

     @NgModule({
       declarations: [